GoldbergData/quarto-tutorial-child-documents/README.md

 ## Contact

-If you have questions or suggestions for improvement, feel free to email me.
-Good luck with your time series project!
+If you have questions or suggestions for improvement, feel free to open an issue or email me.